pingcap/blog/tidb-on-arm-based-k8s-cluster-achieves-up-to-25-percent-better-price-performance-ratio-than-x86.md

 ## Conclusion

-Benchmarking results from both TPC-C and sysbench have shown that the Graviton2 processor has comparable performance to the x86 processor.
-In some cases, when the concurrency of the workload increases, Graviton2 outperforms x86.
-After factoring in the hardware cost, the Graviton2 processor has a better price-performance ratio than the x86—on average 15% lower.
-In other words, the Graviton2 processor can achieve the same performance as the x86 processor with 15% lower cost for running TiDB on EKS for TPC-C and sysbench.
-The results are only based on the small and medium workloads we tested.
-In the future, we will include more complex and large workloads with better EBS storage support.
+Benchmarking results from both TPC-C and sysbench have shown that the Graviton2 processor has better performance compared to the x86 processor.
+In some cases, Graviton2 outperforms x86 by up to 18%.
+After factoring in the hardware cost, the Graviton2 processor has a better price-performance ratio than the x86—on average 20% lower.
+The results are only based on the workloads (100 GB, 500 GB, 1 TB) we tested.
+In the future, we will include more complex and larger workloads with better EBS storage support.